Last year, Oak Bay’s crime severity index (CSI) score dropped to its lowest level since 2020, following a two-year increase.

-Used to measure both the volume and severity of police-reported crime in an area, the Statistics Canada metric addresses the limitations of the conventional crime rate, which simply calculates the number of crimes for every 100,000 people.
+Used to measure both the volume and severity of police-reported crime in an area, the Statistics Canada metric addresses the limitations of the conventional crime rate, which calculates the number of crimes per 100,000 people.

 Minister of Public Safety and Solicitor General Nina Krieger called the province’s 2024 results “encouraging.”